graphql/graphql-spec/spec/Section 4 -- Introspection.md

   locations this directive may be placed.
 * `args` returns a List of `__InputValue` representing the arguments this directive accepts.
-* `isRepeatable` must return a Boolean which permits using the directive multiple times at the same location.
+* `isRepeatable` must return a Boolean that indicates if the directive may be used repeatedly at a single location.